What is type 1 diabetes?

 - Over 40 years old

-You may also have heard of prediabetes—the precursor to type 2 diabetes.
+You may also have heard of prediabetes—the precursor to Type 2 diabetes.
 It’s a “warning zone,” so to speak.
-Your A1C blood results are trending toward diabetes, but you haven’t reached the type 2 diabetes threshold yet.
+Your A1C blood results are trending toward diabetes, but you have not reached the Type 2 diabetes threshold yet.
 With weight loss and lifestyle modifications, reversing prediabetes is possible.
-However, once you are diagnosed with type 2 diabetes, it cannot be reversed.
+However, once you are diagnosed with Type 2 diabetes, it cannot be reversed.
 But it can be managed.

 Are you at risk for diabetes?